bolicd/practicalcqrs/README.md

-# EventStore Example
+# Practical CQRS

+Small CQRS/ES project created from scratch for demo purposes, based on .NET Core 3.1, LocalDb and event store.

 ## How to start

-This project uses .NET Core 3.1, so make sure it is installed.

-Run DbMigration project.
-This should create tables required.
-By default it uses LocalDB default database.
+First, make sure to run DbMigration project.
+This should create all relevant databases.

-Run the project by running RestAPI project.
-It should navigate to swagger by default.
+This is needed only the first time project is run.
+After that it is no longer required.

+After that, 2 project can be run at the same time:
+Hosts/RestAPI
+Hosts/ProjectionHost

+Once RestAPI is running it will navigate to set IISExpress Route and invoke swagger.

+Swagger is pretty self explanatory, but in short here we can create new person(after person is created, ID is returned, use this ID to fetch given person) or we can update persons address.

+In both cases event is stored into EventStore and eventually is projected into ReadModel( hence eventual consistency ).

+ProjectionHost will pool event store for changes each second and apply required events to project them to readmodel if needed.

 ## Tests

-There are two integration tests included.
-There was not much point in writing more since this is only for demo purposes.
-Tests are also using in memory db with temporary database, created each time test is run, and deleted once tests are completed

-# practicalcqrs
+I've tried to include test for each layer.